Once you have selected a planning option and engaged our firm’s services, the planning process falls into three general stages:

-The Design Meeting
+The Design Phase

 When you are ready, we’ll begin designing your plan.
 The planning options are virtually infinite, but together we’ll use the information gathered in the first half of the meeting to design a plan that best fits your goals, objectives, and family dynamics.
 Along the way, I’ll use stories and examples to educate you about the relevant points of law and guide you through the design process.